We need to #StepUpForHIV.

 Now, young people living with HIV from around the world are reporting Covid-19 related interruptions to HIV testing, support, services and medication, and concerns around the diversion of funds and political focus.

-The recent announcement by the UK Government to cut the UK overseas aid budget from 0.7% Gross National Income (GNI) to 0.5% GNI potentially puts all overseas aid funding at risk, including for HIV.
+The announcement by the UK Government to cut the UK overseas aid budget from 0.7% Gross National Income (GNI) to 0.5% GNI puts all overseas aid funding at risk, including for HIV.
 And now, the UK, which has funded UNAIDS £15 million a year for the past five years has shared that it plans to provide only £2.5 million this year – a more than 80% cut.

 But you can do something about this.